therealchjones/mffer/docs/Development.md

 not especially straightforward, and other better options may be more readily available to other users.
-These will, however, require significant code modification, as the mffer webapp code makes heavy use of Apps Script (transpiled from TypeScript) and its associated APIs, the Google Picker, and Google's OAuth 2.0 authentication.
+These will, however, require significant code modification, as the mffer webapp code makes heavy use of Apps Script (transpiled from TypeScript), its associated APIs, and Google's OAuth 2.0 authentication.

 ### Deploying the webapp